-Director Principal Occupations during the last 5 years Other relevant experience Clark Zentner Retired Businessman Was General Manager of Silver Sage Beef, a family owned Western Canadian cattle ranching and retail beef operation from 2011 to 2014.
-Business advisor for Grupo Integer, a Monterrey, Mexico non-profit educational organization, from 2007 through 2010.
+Director Principal Occupations during the last 5 years Other relevant experience Clark Zentner Retired Businessman.
+Currently director of two non- profit organizations.
+Owner and General Manager of Silver Sage Beef, a family owned Western Canadian cattle ranching and retail beef operation from 2011 to 2014.
 Mr. Zentner has over 30 years' experience in the Canadian oil and gas industry.
 He worked primarily in financial analysis and advisory capacities, including serving as Managing Director of ARC Financial, an investment banking and merchant banking company, from 1990 through 1998.
 Daphne Corbett Retired corporate banker.
 Director of various business and non-profit organizations.
-Currently a director of Pulse Seismic Inc. and on the board of the Royal B.C.
-Museum.
+Currently a director of Pulse Seismic Inc. and Chair of the Board of Governors of the University of Victoria.
 Ms. Corbett has over 20 years' experience in corporate banking.
 From 1981 to 2003 she worked in various senior and executive positions with HSBC, including Head of Audit Canada from 1994 - 1997, Head of Audit Latin America with HSBC Brazil from 1997 - 2000, Senior Vice President BC Region from 2000 - 2002, and Senior Vice President and Business Manager Wealth and Tax Advisory Services in San Francisco, California from 2002 - 2003.
-Robert Robotti President of Robotti & Company, LLC, a US registered broker-dealer, and President of Robotti & Company Advisor, LLC, a US registered investment advisor.
+Robert Robotti President of Robotti & Company Advisor, LLC, a US registered investment advisor, and President of Robotti & Company, LLC, a US registered broker-dealer.
 Mr. Robotti is actively invested in the oil and gas industry.
-He has been a director of Panhandle Oil and Gas Inc. (NYSE) since 2004, and is a director of Building Materials Holding Corporation, a private building materials and construction services company.
+He has been a director of Panhandle Oil and Gas Inc. (NYSE) since 2004, and a director of AMREP (NYSE) since 2016.
+Karen El-Tawil Retired from TGS-NOPEC in December 2012 as Vice President Business Development.
+Currently a director of Polarcus Limited, a marine geophysical company based out of Dubai and listed on the Oslo Bors Stock Exchange.
+Ms. EI-Tawil has 30 years' experience in the Geophysical Services industry, with 15 years' experience at the executive level.
+Her management experience in the Geophysical Services industry includes: Quality Control, Project Development, Customer Service, Marketing, Sales, Information Technology, Investor Relations, and Mergers and Acquisitions.